Ultimate Guide to Kauai

 Kauai History

-The residents of Kauai have long had a reputation is keeping themselves separate and independent.
-Also known as “The Separate Kingdom,” Kauai is the only island that resisted King Kamehameha’s rule to unite the Hawaiian Islands.
-Eventually, quite was forced to join the rest of Hawaii when their king, Kaumualii, was captured and forced to marry Kamehameha’s widow.
-Still today, this is evident as Kauai residents resist the ever-growing Hawaiian tourism.
-In fact, local building tradition requires that no structure be taller than a coconut tree and even the island's capital, Lihue, is much more of a small town than a city.
+The residents of Kauai have long had a reputation for keeping themselves separate and independent.
+Also known as "The Separate Kingdom," Kauai is the only island that resisted King Kamehameha's effort to unite the Hawaiian Islands.
+Eventually, Kauai was forced to join the rest of Hawaii when their king, Kaumualii, was captured and forced to marry Kamehameha's widow.

 Arriving in Kauai and Getting Around